Brian Chisholm (politician)

-Brian Alan Chisholm (born November 7, 1970) is an American politician.
-He is a Republican representing District 31B in the Maryland House of Delegates.
+Brian Alan Chisholm (born November 7, 1970) is an American politician who represents northern Anne Arundel County in the Maryland House of Delegates.
+A member of the Republican Party, he represented District 31B from 2019 to 2023, afterwards representing the 31st district.

 Early life and education

 Chisholm was born in Madison, Wisconsin, and graduated from Severna Park High School in Severna Park, Maryland.
 He holds a Bachelor of Arts degree in Marketing from Clemson University.

 Political career

 Chisholm was a member of the Pension Oversight Commission of Anne Arundel County, Maryland from 2015 to 2018.
 He was vice-chair of the commission from 2017 to 2018.

 In 2014, Chisholm ran for election to one of two District 31B seats in the Maryland House of Delegates, but came in fourth in a field of eight candidates in the Republican primary.
 On October 19, 2017, he announced that he would again run for the House of Delegates, and, together with incumbent and fellow Republican Nic Kipke, won.
-He is running for re-election in 2022.

-As of June 2022, Chisholm is a member of the following committees:
+Chisholm was sworn into the Maryland House of Delegates om January 9, 2019, and has served as a member of the Health and Government Operations Committee during his entire tenure.
+He is also a member of the Maryland Freedom Caucus.